Lemon-Chad/NupizLang/vm/libraries/fileio/DOCS.md

 `getAbsPath(path)`

-Takes in a file path and returns the absolute path from the system root to the file location.
+Takes in a path and returns the absolute path from the system root to the file location.

 ## getCWD